-- Consider whether the current crisis presents opportunities to acquire assets from distressed sellers. - Are there pending transactions that the company may be able to renegotiate on terms more favorable to the company? - Are there any pending transactions that are no longer in the best interests of the company to pursue? - Are there opportunities for the company to take advantage of market conditions by repurchasing its debt (either through individually negotiated transactions or tender offers)?
+- Consider whether the current crisis presents opportunities to acquire assets from distressed sellers. - Are there pending transactions that the company may be able to renegotiate on terms more favorable to the company? - Are there any pending transactions that are no longer in the best interests of the company to pursue? - Are there opportunities for the company to take advantage of market conditions by repurchasing its equity or debt?
 Even if there are opportunities, consider whether it is an appropriate use of cash at the time.
-Debt agreements governing debt that will remain outstanding after any such repurchase would need to be reviewed to determine whether buy-backs by the company or its affiliates are permissible.
-Exchange control approval may be needed (where applicable).
+Debt instruments would need to be reviewed to determine whether buy-backs by the company or its affiliates are permissible.